Alluris/alluris-tools/README.md

-# liballuris
+# alluris-tools

-Generic driver for Alluris devices with USB measurement interface.
+Collection of tools and generic driver for Alluris devices with USB measurement interface.

 These are:
 * FMI-S30 and FMI-S50